KMonyake/itunes-search/README.md

 Run **npm install**

 (2)
-cd to the 'server' folder
+cd to the root folder
 Run **npm install**

 ### Start the server

 (3)
-cd to the 'server' folder
+cd to the root folder
 Run **npm start**

 (4)
-cd to the 'client' folder
+cd to the root folder
 Run **npm install**

 ----